grafana/agent/docs/sources/flow/reference/cli/run.md

 If the `PATH_NAME` argument is not provided, or if the configuration path can't be loaded or contains errors during the initial load, the `run` command will immediately exit and show an error message.

-If the `PATH_NAME` argument is provided with a directory path, the agent will find `*.river` files (ignoring nested directories) and load them as a single configuration source.
-However, component names must be **unique** across all River files and configuration blocks must not be repeated.
+If you give the `PATH_NAME` argument a directory path, the agent will find `*.river` files (ignoring nested directories) and load them as a single configuration source.
+However, component names must be **unique** across all River files, and configuration blocks must not be repeated.

 Grafana Agent Flow will continue to run if subsequent reloads of the configuration file fail, potentially marking components as unhealthy depending on the nature